ColeKedz/QA/PracticeTestNG/README.md

 Install TestNG plugin through eclipse marketplace.
 Without plugin you will not see the Run | Debug options above your @Test annotation

 see pom.xml for list of dependencies

+To view test report after running test, open test-output/emailable-report.html use report.log( to add entries into this file as the test runs);